 Evergreen lychee trees grow to 25 metres or so tall but, when cultivated in orchards for commercial purposes, they are trimmed to about two metres, for convenient harvesting by machine.
 The sprays of creamy flowers, followed by pinkish-red fruit, hanging from long stems, are an attractive sight.

-In Tropical North Queensland, where I live, lychee fruit in the markets are eagerly awaited as, along with mangosteens, they seem to herald the profusion of gorgeous tropical fruit, such as mangoes, soursops, custard apples and sapote, that is in such profusion as the Wet season approaches.
+In Tropical North Queensland, where I live, lychees' appearance in the markets are eagerly awaited as, along with mangosteens, they seem to herald the profusion of gorgeous tropical fruit, such as mangoes, soursops, custard apples and sapote, that is in such profusion as the Wet season approaches.

 The fruit is an oval shape, about 5cm long and 4cm wide with a bright pink shell or skin which encloses delicate, but firm, white flesh with a shiny brown seed at its centre.
 The fruit is delicately perfumed when fresh, its thin rind crisp and easily removed.